Eligibility Criteria for Applicants

 Applicants acknowledge that University Hospitals Health System may conduct research that is related to or competitive with proposals submitted by applicants, but University Hospitals Health System commits not to use information submitted by applications in connection with such research.

-The review panel will consist of subject matter experts with specialized scientific expertise in the area(s) designated in the application, as well as seasoned professionals with expertise in drug discovery and commercialization.
+The review panel will consist of subject matter experts with specialized scientific expertise in the area(s) designated in the application, as well as seasoned professionals with expertise in drug development and commercialization.

 Letters of Intent will be reviewed and the Harrington Discovery Institute will select those projects which have the greatest clinical potential, as well as demonstrate a highly innovative approach to significant clinical problems.

 The Harrington Discovery Institute will subsequently invite selected PIs to submit a full proposal.
-Notices will be sent in mid-late June 2014 and full proposals will be due on August 1, 2014.
-Barring any unforeseen delays, final selection of winners will be in November and the effective date of this grant will be January 1, 2015.
+Notices will be emailed by the end of June and full proposals will be due on August 3, 2015.
+Barring any unforeseen delays, final selection of winners will be in November and the effective date of this grant will be January 1.

 Comments from Review Committee

-Harrington Discovery Institute is unable to provide reviewers’ comments on Letters of Intent or applications.
+Harrington Discovery Institute is unable to provide reviewers’ comments or feedback.

-The Grant start date is January 1 and runs on a calendar year basis.
+The award start date is January 1 and runs on a calendar year basis.

 Annual Scientific Symposium Builds a National Network of Physician-Scientists

 Part of Harrington Discovery Institute’s mission is to build a broad connected community of physician-scientist-innovators.
-Harrington Discovery Institute will hold an annual symposium that current Grantees are required to attend.
+Harrington Discovery Institute will hold an annual symposium that awardees are required to attend.

-The Symposium, held in late spring at University Hospitals Case Medical Center in Cleveland, Ohio, will bring together Harrington Scholar-Innovators, members of the Innovation Support Center, drug development experts, members of the Scientific Advisory Board, and other national physician-scientist leadership.
-Grantees are expected to present their project and findings-to-date.
+The Symposium, held in late spring in Cleveland, Ohio, will bring together drug development experts, national disease foundation leadership, international leaders in medicine and Harrington Scholars.
+Awardees are expected to present their project and findings-to-date.
 A stipend for travel and lodging will be provided by Harrington Discovery Institute, subject to the terms of the Grant Agreement.

-Harrington Discovery Institute will provide up to 10 new awards each year.
-Awards will include:
+Harrington Discovery Institute will provide up to 12 new Harrington Scholar-Innovator Awards each year.
+The award includes:

-- Additional funding according to the needs of your specific project
+- Additional funding according to the needs of specific projects

-- Direct strategic/project management support through ours Innovation Support Center.
-Investigators will also receive drug discovery support and related resources through the Innovation Support Center (ISC), including:
+- Investigators will also receive drug development support and related resources through the Harrington Discovery Institute’s Innovation Support Center including:

 - Consulting services from highly experienced drug development personnel